jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="other" %}

+Note that you can only use this syntax to refer to other fields on the screen; you cannot refer to arbitrary Python variables in your interview answers.
+This method of `show if` is JavaScript-based, and takes place in the browser.
+The interview answers are in Python, on the server.
+The web browser does not have access to all of the Python variables in the interview answers; it only has access to the values of fields that are displayed in the user interface.

-The second method is like the first, but is for the special case where the other field in [`fields`] is a yes/no variable.
+The second method is like the first, but is a shorthand syntax for the special case where the other field in [`fields`] is a yes/no variable.
 Under this method, `show if` refers to the other field's variable name.
-If that variable is true, the field will be shown, and if it is not true, the field will be hidden.
+If that yes/no input is set to a "yes" value, the field will be shown, and otherwise the field will be hidden.

 {% include side-by-side.html demo="showif-boolean" %}

+As with the first method, the variable name referred to by `show if:` must be a variable name associated with a field on the screen (listed under `fields`); it cannot refer to any arbitrary Python variable.

-If `show if` refers to a variable that is itself hidden by a `show if`, then the condition is considered to be false.
+Note that if `show if` refers to a field that is itself hidden by a `show if`, then the condition is considered to be false.

 {% include side-by-side.html demo="showif-nested" %}

-Under the third method, the field is either shown or not shown on the screen when it loads, and it stays that way.
+Under the third `show if` method, the field is either shown or not shown on the screen when it loads, and it stays that way.
 You can use [Python] code to control whether the field is shown or not.
-Unlike the first method, you are not limited to using variables that are part of the [`fields`] list; you can use any [Python] code; however, you cannot refer to any of the variables that are defined by the current question.
+Unlike the first method, you are not limited to using variables associated with fields in the [`fields`] list; you can use any [Python] code;
+however, you cannot refer to any of the variables that are defined by the current question.
 Under this method, `show if` must refer to a [YAML] dictionary with one key, `code`, where `code` contains [Python] code.
 The code will be evaluated and if it evaluates to a positive value, the field will be shown.

 {% include side-by-side.html demo="showif" %}